bakame-php/aide-base32/README.md

 - if encoded sequence length is invalid
 - if the input contains character from outside the base64 alphabet.
 - if padding is invalid
-- if encoded characters are not all uppercased
+- if encoded characters do not follow the alphabet lettercase.

 otherwise listed constraints are silently ignored or discarded.